nguyenthanhjt/google-data-analytics-professional-certificate-course/5_Analyze-Data-to-Answer-Questions/m1_organize-data-for-more-effective-analysis/p2_organize-data-for-analysis/s3_v_always-a-need-to-organize.md

 - Prioritizing

 > Sorting involves arranging data into a meaningful order to make it easier to understand, analyze, and visualize.

+### Questio 2: To narrow the scope of a query, a data analyst filters by a particular criteria.
+This type of filtering must be done one variable at a time

+- True
+- `False`

+> Filtering can be done by single variable or multiple variables, depending on the query’s needs.

 ## Keypoints